planetlabs/planet-client-python/docs/cli/cli-data.md

 planet data search --limit 3000 PSScene
 ```

 Note you can also do a call with no limits if you set the limit to `0`.
-Though don't use this haphazardly, or you'll be
+Though don't use this haphazardly, or you’ll be
 generating a lot of JSON from your request.
-It's best to use it with a number of filters to constrain the search, so
+It’s best to use it with a number of filters to constrain the search, so
 you don't get hundreds of millions of results.

 ### Output as valid GeoJSON

-By default the output of Planet's Data API is [newline-delimited GeoJSON](https://stevage.github.io/ndgeojson/), which
+By default the output of Planet’s Data API is [newline-delimited GeoJSON](https://stevage.github.io/ndgeojson/), which
 is much better for streaming.
 While more and more programs will understand the format, the CLI also provides
 the `planet collect` method to transform the output from the Data API to valid GeoJSON.
 You just pipe the end
 output to it: